 Conclusion/recommendation: We have not further strengthened or increased the reference to osteopathic principles and philosophy in the GOPRE outcomes.
 This is an important area of consideration, however, and we will seek to work with stakeholders to facilitate discussion in relation to professional identity.
-This was discussed with and accepted by the Stakeholder Reference Group, and approved by the Policy and Committee.
+This was discussed with and accepted by the Stakeholder Reference Group.